thefrontside/microstates/README.md

 Microstate transitions always return the whole object.
 Notice how we invoked the boolean transition `app.notification.isOpen`, but we didn't get a new Boolean microstate?
 Instead, we got a completely new App where everything was the same except for that single toggled value.

-## Primitive type transitions
+## Transitions for built-in types

-The primitive types have predefined transitions,
+The primitive types have predefined transitions:

 * `Boolean`
   * `toggle(): Microstate` - return a Microstate with opposite boolean value